Download Instructions Here

 THAT'S IT, YOU'RE DONE!

-Wait at least 48 hours before walking on SuperTraxx and longer before driving or placing heavy objects on the surface.
-Epoxy takes 30 days to cure to full hardness.
+Wait at least 36 hours before using your project, and longer before placing heavy objects on surface.

+Do you still have questions?
+Please don't hesitate to call.
 We have the friendliest most experienced staff in the industry, and for no additional cost, we will be happy to walk you through the entire process.
-Call Now at (970) 639-9338 to speak one-on-one with one of our professional installers.
+Call Now at 970-639-9338 to speak one-on-one with one of our professional installers.